HaotianYu123/HaotianYu123.github.io/pages/about.md

 #### Movie Recommendation System (Group project, GWU, Python, JavaScript, HTML, Java):     Jan 2020 - May 2020

+         Build a movie recommendation system and its business insight

-•	Collected movie data and created features based on audio analysis, image recognition and analysis, and Natural Language Process.
+•	Collected movie data and created features based on audio analysis, image recognition and analysis, and the Natural Language Process.

 •	Analyzed user and movie information.
-Did research and applied models or algorithms such as Content-based Recommendation systems, SVD, KNN, and CNN, for the data analytics.
+Did research and applied models or algorithms such as Content-based Recommendation systems, SVD, KNN, and CNN, for data analytics.

 •	Split training and test cases and predicted the results based on the training data.
 Calculated RMSE and MAE, which are related to accuracy.
 Analyzed the pros and cons of